Jazz à Juan: History

 Jazz à Juan began in 1960 as the "Festival Européen de Jazz".
 The first festival included musicians from Austria, Belgium, Czechoslovakia, England, France, Germany, Hungary, Italy, Netherlands, Norway, Poland, Switzerland, and Yugoslavia.
 The festival also included a tournament to find the best jazz musicians in Europe who would form a band.
 Performances from the first festival were recorded by the RTF (now France Inter), and live broadcasts were scheduled each evening.
 Later festivals were broadcast on radio and television.

 During the 1960s, each year the festival would include headline acts from the USA, such as Charlie Mingus in 1960, Ray Charles and Count Basie in 1961, Fats Domino and Dizzy Gillespie in 1962, and Sarah Vaughan and Miles Davis in 1963.
 In 1966 Ella Fitzgerald and Duke Ellington performed together on stage.

+The nearby Hôtel Provençal was associated with the festival's 1960s cultural scene; jazz singer Lilian Terry recalled being photographed there during the 1966 festival in Duke Ellington's suite with Ellington, Billy Strayhorn and Stevie James.

 The festival relocated to Nice in 1971.
 Nice was chosen because they had previously hosted a jazz festival in 1947, and the festival remained in Nice for two years, before it returned to Antibes again.
 In 1974, the Nice Jazz Festival officially began and both festivals have continued separately since.

 The festival later changed its name to Jazz à Juan, though it was more commonly referred to as The Antibes Festival or The Antibes Jazz Festival in press.